ENHANCE-PET/MOOSE/README.md

 ## Requirements ✅

-Before you dive into the incredible world of MOOSE 3.0, here are a few things you need to ensure for an optimal experience:
+Before you dive into the incredible world of MOOSE 3.2, here are a few things you need to ensure for an optimal experience:

-- **Operating System**: We've got you covered whether you're on Windows, Mac, or Linux.
-MOOSE 3.0 has been tested across these platforms to ensure seamless operation.
+- **Operating System**: We've got you covered, whether you're on Windows, Mac, or Linux.
+MOOSE 3.2 has been tested across these platforms to ensure seamless operation.

-- **Memory**: MOOSE 3.0 has quite an appetite!
+- **Memory**: MOOSE 3.2 has quite an appetite!
 Make sure you have at least 16GB of RAM for the smooth running of all tasks.

 - **GPU**: If speed is your game, an NVIDIA GPU is the name!
-MOOSE 3.0 leverages GPU acceleration to deliver results fast.
+MOOSE 3.2 leverages GPU acceleration to deliver results fast.
 Don't worry if you don't have one, though - it will still work, just at a slower pace.

 - **Python**: Ensure that you have Python 3.10 installed on your system.
-MOOSE 3.0 likes to keep up with the latest, after all!
+MOOSE 3.2 likes to keep up with the latest, after all!

 So, that's it!
-Make sure you're geared up with these specifications, and you're all set to explore everything MOOSE 3.0 has to offer. 🚀🌐
+Make sure you're geared up with these specifications, and you're all set to explore everything MOOSE 3.2 has to offer. 🚀🌐

 ## Installation Guide 🛠️

 Available on Windows, Linux, and MacOS, the installation is as simple as it gets.
-Follow our step-by-step guide below and set sail on your journey with MOOSE 3.0.
+Follow our step-by-step guide below and set sail on your journey with MOOSE 3.2.

 ## For Linux 🐧 and Mac 🍏